thomasklemm/butler/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request

+## Thanks

+That's it.
+I hope you like Butler.
+Shoot me an [email](github@tklemm.eu) or [tweet](https://www.twitter.com/thomasjklemm) if you have any questions or thoughts about how to improve Butler.
+Enjoy your life!